mhrivnak/podset-operator/tut.md

 ```
 kubectl apply -f config/samples/app_v1alpha1_podset.yaml
 ```
-You'll see it startup and then you'll see if we ;w were successful in the logs.
+You'll see it startup and then you'll see if we were successful in the logs.

 ```